pedrovsiqueira/suntech/README.md

 ### Built With:

 - [Typescript](https://www.typescriptlang.org/) - TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
-- [ReactJS](https://pt-br.reactjs.org/) - Uma biblioteca JavaScript para criar interfaces de usuário.
+- [ReactJS](https://pt-br.reactjs.org/) - A JavaScript library for building user interfaces.
 - [Styled Components](https://styled-components.com/) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress.

 <!-- GETTING STARTED -->